How To Lower Blood Pressure Naturally Without Meds

 Day 6: Alcohol reset (aim for zero today)

 If your home BP average remains high after a consistent lifestyle trial, talk with your clinician about next steps.
-Many people benefit from lifestyle plus medication, this is not a failure; it’s risk reduction.
+Many people benefit from lifestyle plus medication.
+This is not a failure.
+It's risk reduction.

 Still Have Questions?
 Stop Googling and Ask Dr. Alo.